scotmatson/computer-vision/doc/github.md

 * ```git add --all :/``` - Will `stage` all modified/untracked files for commit.
 * ```git commit -m "[Commit Message]"``` - This will commit all staged changes into your `local` repository.
 The files being commited will all share the same timestamp and message so it is important that you commit frequently so that your commit history and commit messages make sense (i.e., messages should be succinct)

 * ```git push [remote repository alias] [local branch]``` - This is how you update the remote repository.
 The remote alias referencing the remote repository you wish to push the changes to, you may have multiple registered remote repositories, but in most cases it will simply be `origin`.
-The local branch referes to the current branch of the repository you are working on.
+The local branch refers to the current branch of the repository you are working on.
 If the `local branch` does not yet exist in the remote repository, it will be created after `pushing`.

   Examples: